 Let the results speak for themselves.
 Refusing to take a test may also be a sign.

-○ Drug and alcohol abuse can create out of what was once a happy and productive person to a “Mr. Hyde.”
+Alcohol and Drug abuse can create what was once a happy and productive person into a “Mr. Hyde.”

-Social and well-adjusted people can become strangers, sources of frustration and sadness to the family and fellow workers.
-If you notice that the person’s behavior has changed and it matches any of the warning signs described above, then follow our help pages on how to test them for drugs or alcohol.
+Social and well-adjusted people can become strangers, sources of frustration, and sadness to the family and fellow workers.
+If you notice that the person’s behavior has changed and it matches any of the warning signs described above, then follow our help pages on how to test them for drugs of abuse and alcohol.